 The NPCA Primary Channel field indicates the channel number of a channel within the BSS bandwidth that corresponds to the channel that the NPCA AP and its associated NPCA non-AP STAs switch to in order to perform NPCA operation, as described in 37.11 (Non-primary channel access (NPCA)).

 The NPCA Minimum Duration Threshold field indicates the minimum duration of inter-BSS activity (inter-BSS PPDU or inter-BSS TXOP) that is required to have been indicated on the primary channel of the BSS as a necessary condition to permit an NPCA STA to switch to the NPCA primary channel to perform NPCA operation.
-The encoding and the maximum value of this field are TBD.
+The encoding and the maximum value of this field are Y (#1042, 1501).

-The NPCA Switching Delay field indicates the time needed by an NPCA STA to switch from the BSS primary channel to the NPCA primary channel in units of 4 µs.
+The NPCA Switch (#1500) Delay field indicates the time needed by an NPCA STA to switch from the BSS primary channel to the NPCA primary channel in the unit (#1502) of 4 µs.

-The NPCA Switch Back Delay field indicates the time needed by an NPCA STA to switch from the NPCA primary channel to the BSS primary channel in units of 4 µs.
+The NPCA Switch Back Delay field indicates the time needed by an NPCA STA to switch from the NPCA primary channel to the BSS primary channel in the unit(#1502) of 4 µs.

 9.4.2.44 Multiple BSSID element